 It is expected that you will spend at least ten hours per week studying this course.
-This time should be made up of reading, research, working on assignments and attending classes.
+This time should be made up of reading, research, working on exercises and problems, and attending classes.
 In periods where you need to complete assignments or prepare for examinations, the workload may be greater.